Probate

 Experiencing Estate Lawyers Providing Probate Advice

 Probate is the official “proving” of a will in court.
 The court examines the will and determines whether it is valid.
 This process can be a lengthy and complicated.
-However, Sweatman Law Firm makes it simpler by being there for our clients every step of the way.
+However, Sweatman Law makes it simpler by being there for our clients every step of the way.
 We provide a personal, hands-on approach to assisting clients who are navigating the complicated probate process.

-Clients who bring their estate matters to Sweatman Law Firm are in good hands.
+Clients who bring their estate matters to Sweatman Law are in good hands.
 The founding partner of the firm, Jasmine Sweatman, has over 20 years of experience in estate law and was designated as a person in Estates and Trusts Law by the Law Society of Ontario in 2004.

 Determining whether Probate is Necessary